New plan to return killer whale Lolita to Puget Sound carries big risk

 In 1993 he was featured in “Free Willy,” prompting a campaign by schoolchildren to get him released.
 A facility was built at the Oregon Coast Aquarium where the emaciated Keiko could recover before his return to Iceland.

-Keiko gained about 1,000 pounds in his first year in Oregon.
+Keiko gained about 1,000 pounds (453 kilograms) in his first year in Oregon.

 Vinick, who helped manage Keiko’s return, noted that it was always designed as a reintroduction effort.
 Keiko was in his early 20s — still young for an orca — when he was brought to Iceland in 1998.
 To teach him to hunt, trainers would launch fish around his pen with a sling shot.
 Eventually they began escorting him on longer swims in the open ocean.

 While Keiko would approach wild orcas at times, he would return to his trainers’ boat and generally sought out humans.
-He swam to Norway on his own — a journey of nearly 1,000 miles.
-But there again, he was attracted to boats and people, and he died, apparently of pneumonia, at about age 27.
+He swam to Norway on his own — a journey of nearly 1,000 miles (1,609 km).
+But there again he was attracted to boats and people, and he died, apparently of pneumonia, at about age 27.

 “We already knew how easy it is to capture whales,” Vinick said.
 “What we learned with Keiko is how difficult it is to put one back.”